 Number 12 is a picturesque Par 3 that forces players to carry a large marsh into narrow green.
 Taking an extra club on this hole is wise as prevailing winds will play havoc with mishit tee shots.

 Choose your line with great care as bunkers and marshland claim their share of ill-aimed tee shots.
 Once in the fairway, you are faced with a bracing approach shot to a green protected by a bunker, marsh, and steep collection areas.
-The green is relatively flat so once one its surface you can be aggressive.
+The green is relatively flat so once on its surface you can be aggressive.

 This serpentine Par 5 winds towards a deep narrow green.
-Your tee shot should be bold as position for your approach, be it your second or third shot, is essential.
+Your tee shot must be bold, as you position yourself for a difficult approach.
 Be sure to check the flag position as a ridge divides the green front to back creating devilish putting.

 With the small pond to the left of the green, a tee shot down the right side is safer but will require more club on the approach to the green.
-A fairway bunker to the right of the hole places farther demand on the tee shot.
+A fairway bunker to the right of the hole places further demand on the tee shot.

 Decisions, decisions… number 16 begins with a risk-reward tee shot and the strategy session doesn’t end there.
 Your approach, lay-up, or pitch shots will all require a focused mind as this hole has many routes to success or failure.
 Once reaching the green you should be left with a fairly flat putt to finish the hole.